 Maybe that’s allegorical for battle being all for Space Marines and all else being hollow and empty, but I really doubt that is the case; up until the time Relic reads this and hires me for their PR department.

-Rites of Activation - Controls & Interface
+Rites of Activation – Controls & Interface (4 out of 5)

-The controls are well implemented in general.
+controls are well implemented in general.
 Occasionally, I’d forget what key did what, but that’s more of a personal problem.
 There aren’t even that many keys to remember.
 In its simplest terms, combat can boil down to left mouse button to shoot, right mouse button for melee, with a few other keys on top of that.
 The combat is more about flow of movement than complex combos and the controls reflect that.

 The interface is quite minimal too.
 There’s health bar, ammo counter and an Ultramarines symbol and that is all.
 When an ‘event’ is happening, small prompts come up.
 During actual quick time events, they got in the way of seeing the event unfold, because you’re too busy looking for key instructions.
 This is a complaint against quick time events, more than intrusive key prompts.